Tesla founder Elon Musk is known for dreaming big — and his vision extends far beyond the all-electric car company he founded.

-This is the guy who launched the first-ever private spacecraft to dock at the International Space Station and who also envisions a high-speed pneumatic tube for travel that whips you between San Francisco and Los Angeles at a speed of 800 miles per hour!
+This is the guy who launched the first-ever private spacecraft to dock at the International Space Station.
+It’s also the man who envisions a high-speed pneumatic tube for travel that whips you between San Francisco and Los Angeles at a speed of 800 miles per hour!

 With a pedigree like that, it’s clear Musk is no stranger to disrupting industries.
 From co-founding PayPal to creating space exploration company Space X to launching the most successful all-electric car company ever, Musk is a bold thinker.